owlnical/amenu-site/index.md

 In the following example we will change the color of the default theme to green by creating a new child theme.

  1. Start by opening the theme directory (tray menu > theme > directory...)
- 2. Make a copy of the folder default-orange, name it default-green
+ 2. Make a copy of the existing child theme folder `default-orange`, name it `default-green`
  3. Using notepad open the file default-green/gui.css
  4. Change the two color fields from `#fb8c00` (orange) to `#18e072` (green).
 Your file should now look something like this: